metamatt/metamatt.github.com/source/_posts/tumblr/2012-11-07-one-year-of-cellular-data.md

 tethering on the metered plans; however their metering methods don't meet my definition of fair.

-* * *

-  1. Actually 11 1/2 months on Sprint's network, and 10 days on O2 Ireland and 3 days on Three UK during a trip to Europe.
-Both of their data networks, but especially Three's, were better than what I'm accustomed to in the US; ↩
+[^1]: Actually 11 1/2 months on Sprint's network, and 10 days on O2 Ireland and 3 days on Three UK during a trip to Europe.
+Both of their data networks, but especially Three's, were better than what I'm accustomed to in the USA, which is especially infuriating given they're also much cheaper.

-  2. Ignoring AT&T's toy 250 MB/month plan. ↩
+[^2]: Ignoring AT&T's toy 250 MB/month plan.

-  3. Which actually exists in much of the world, but not in the US. ↩
+[^3]: Which actually exists in much of the world, but not in the USA.